ankane/dbx/README.md

 You can also pass `user`, `password`, `host`, `port`, and `url`.

-> Works with RMariaDB as well
+> Works with RMySQL as well

 ### SQLite